go-rod/rod/.github/CONTRIBUTING.md

 So that everything should map to your brain like a tree, not a graph.
 So that you can always jump from one definition to another in a uni-directional manner, the reverse search should be rare.

-## E suffixed function family

-If you read the function list, you will notice a lot of functions have two versions, such as `Screenshot` and `ScreenshotE`, the `E` suffix means error.
-Functions end with E suffix will return an error as the last value.
-The non-E version is usually a wrapper for the E version with fixed default options to make it easier to use, and it will panic if the error is not nil.
-Usually, The E function is a low-level version of the non-E functions with more options.

-For example the source code of `Element.Click` and `Element.ClickE`. `Click` has no argument.
-But with `ClickE` you can pass `button` argument to it to decide which button to click.
-`Click` calls `ClickE` inside it and always passes the left-button to it.

-The idea is not new.
-It's similar to Golang's built-in [regexp.MustCompile](https://golang.org/pkg/regexp/#MustCompile) and [regexp.Compile](https://golang.org/pkg/regexp/#Compile).
-In rod it becomes `regexp.Compile` and `regexp.CompileE`.

-All the non-E version functions should be inside the sugar files (files end with sugar.go).
-So even we remove all those high-level functions the low-level version of them can still do the job, users just need to type a little bit more code.

-When you adding a new function to this lib, please make two versions of it if possible.

 ## Run tests

 The entry point of all tests is the `setup_test.go` file.